-Congress established the Land and Water Conservation Fund (LWCF) in 1964, but without your help it will expire this September.
+Congress established the Land and Water Conservation Fund (LWCF) in 1964, but without your help it will not be reauthorized.

 The LWCF, which is funded by a small portion of federal offshore drilling fees, was created to protect our land, water and recreational areas as well as improve outdoor recreational opportunities for all Americans.
 Its loss would deal a serious blow to NYS conservation and outdoor recreation needs.